timkphd/ESIFHPC4/OSU/README.md

 ## Benchmark data/results to return

-### CPU Architecture
-The OSU micro-benchmarks are required to be run to a message size of 65536kb (65mb), and for each micro-benchmark to be run a minimum of 5 times each in order to collect an average of the associated results.
 When the results from a given test are output, a table will be displayed containing the relevant information for the relevant OSU benchmark.
-Latency, Allreduce, and Alltoall will return latency information associated with the given operations, the Multi-bandwidth/message rate test will return a table that contains both the bandwidth and number of messages successfully sent at a given message size.
+Latency (PingPong), Allreduce, and Alltoall will return latency information associated with the given operations, the Multi-bandwidth/message rate test will return a table that contains both the bandwidth and number of messages successfully sent at a given message size.

-### Accelerated Architecture
-The OSU micro-benchmarks are required to be run to a message size of 524288kb (524mb), and for each micro-benchmark to be run a minimum of 5 times each in order to collect an average of the associated results.
-When the results from a given test are output, a table will be displayed containing the relevant information for the relevant OSU benchmark.
-The only two OSU tests that need to be run for accelerated architecture are All-to-All and Multi-Bandwidth & Message Rate

 ### Results To Return
 Example results generated by the tests are located in the directory 'example-results' and are labelled according to OSU micro-benchmark.
 The average of results for each message size for each test should be returned in the associated benchmark reporting spreadsheet.